Destrier

 Mounted on a destrier, Richard Marshal unseats an opponent during a skirmish.

 The destrier is the best-known war horse of the Middle Ages.
 It carried knights in battles, tournaments, and jousts.
 It was described by contemporary sources as the Great Horse, due to its significance.

 While highly prized by knights and men-at-arms, the destrier was not very common.
 Most knights and mounted men-at-arms rode other war horses, such as coursers and rounceys.

-The destrier is the ancestor of present breeds of baroque horses such as the Baroque pinto.

 Etymology

 The word is first attested in Middle English around 1330, as destrer.
 It was borrowed into Middle English from Anglo-Norman destrer, whose Old French counterpart was destrier (from which the Modern English spelling derives).
 The word is also found in medieval Provençal (as destrier) and Italian (as destriere, destriero).
 These forms themselves derived from the Vulgar Latin equus dextrarius, meaning "right-sided horse" (from dextra, "right hand", the same root as dextrous and dexterity).
 This may refer to it being led by the squire at the knight's right side, as often before battle the destrier ran unburdened to keep it fresh for the fray; the knight rode another horse, mounting his destrier just before engaging the enemy.
 Alternatively, it could describe the horse's gait (leading with the right).